Sherwood Forest: Major Oak

-Sherwood Forest is home to the famous Major Oak, which according to local folklore was Robin Hood's principal hideout.
-The oak tree is between 800 and 1,000 years old and since the Victorian era its massive limbs have been partially supported by an elaborate system of scaffolding.
-In February 1998 a local company took cuttings from the Major Oak and began cultivating clones of the famous tree with the intention of sending saplings to be planted in major cities around the world.
+Sherwood Forest is home to the Major Oak, an oak tree between 800 and 1,000 years old, and since the Victorian era, its limbs have been partially supported by scaffolding.
+The Major Oak was identified by Major Hayman Rooke in 1790.
+It is believed that the Major Oak took the name of Major Hayman Rooke.
+The Major Oak used to be named the Cockpen Tree, after the cockfighting that once took place beneath it.

+Samplings of the Major Oak have been planted in the US ambassadors' Winfield House in London.

 The Major Oak was featured on the 2005 BBC TV programme Seven Natural Wonders as one of the natural wonders of the Midlands.

+Parliament Oak

+The Parliament Oak is situated in Sherwood Forest near Market Warsop.
+It is reputed that King John in 1212 and King Edward I in 1290 had impromptu parliaments at the tree.

 Thynghowe

 Thynghowe, an important Danelaw meeting place where people came to resolve disputes and settle issues, was lost to history until its rediscovery in 2005–06 by local history enthusiasts amidst the old oaks of an area known as the Birklands.
-Experts believe it may also yield clues about the boundary of the ancient Anglo Saxon kingdoms of Mercia and Northumbria.
+Experts believe it may also yield clues about the boundary of the ancient Anglo-Saxon kingdoms of Mercia and Northumbria.

-English Heritage inspected the site, confirming that it was known as ‘Thynghowe’ in 1334 and 1609.
+English Heritage inspected the site, confirming that it was known as 'Thynghowe' in 1334 and 1609.

+Politics

+The forest gives its name to the Parliamentary constituency of Sherwood Forest (formerly Sherwood before the 2023 Periodic Review of Westminster constituencies).
+This is current represented by one member of parliament.